facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 try it! **[immutable object] (https://3v4l.org/OsOoW)**

-… Some links in-depth study
+… Here are some links to deepen the topic

 - [Final or not final] (https://github.com/thephpleague/period/issues/54)
 - [Final classes by default] (https://github.com/symfony/symfony/issues/15233)